Nurturing the passion for discovery

 Why a Graduate Program in the Department of Physiology at Loyola?

 Physiology is the study of the function of living organisms.
-The Cellular and Molecular Physiology track trains future PhDs to acquire, analyze and integrate data obtained from their basic research into physiological context to understand the molecular basis of cell function and dysfunction within the organism.
+The Cellular and Molecular Physiology track trains future PhDs to acquire, analyze and integrate data obtained from their basic research into a physiological context to understand the molecular basis of cell function and dysfunction within the organism.
 The Department of Cell and Molecular Physiology at Loyola University Chicago has an excellent tradition in training students for the PhD degree.
 With cardiovascular research and neurosciences as the main focus, students have an excellent environment for research training.
 Our relatively small size of approximately 15 graduate faculty and our well-funded programs, combined with a closely coordinated training program, contribute to an excellent educational opportunity.
 Students are given a solid integrated foundation in basic medical sciences, including biochemistry, biophysics, cell biology, molecular biology, physiology and pathophysiology.
 The program also provides students with an option to gain experience and competence in teaching.
 More specifically, the graduate program in Cell and Molecular Physiology is designed to provide students with:

 - A broad background of knowledge in physiology